04. Application Protocol

 }

-Test our server by sending multiple commands:
+Test our server by sending several commands:

 int main() {